 No Load Test is an indirect method used for determining the efficiency and also to determine the circuit parameters of the equivalent circuit of the three-phase induction motors.
-The open circuit test performed on the transformer.
-No load test is same as the open circuit test performed on the transformer.
+The open-circuit test is performed on the transformer.
+The no-load test is the same as the open-circuit test performed on the transformer.

 An ammeter measures the no-load current, and a voltmeter gives the normal rated supply voltage.
-The I2R losses on the primary side is neglected as they vary with the square of the current as we know that the no load current is 20-30% of the full load current,
+The I2R losses on the primary side are neglected as they vary with the square of the current, as we know that the no-load current is 20-30% of the full load current,

 Separation of Losses

 Friction and windage loss can be separated from the no-load loss P0.
 At no load, various readings of the no-load loss are taken at the different stator applied voltages.
 The readings are taken from rated to the breakdown value at rated frequency.

 A curve plotted between P0 and V is shown below:

 The curve is almost parabolic at the normal voltage.
 As the iron losses are almost proportional to the square of the flux density and therefore, the applied voltage.
 The curve is extended to the left to cut the vertical axis at the point A. At the vertical axis V = 0 and hence the intercept OA represents the independent voltage loss.
 This means the friction and the windage losses are separated from the total no-load loss.

 3 thoughts on “No Load Test of an Induction Motor”